Alternating Bias Assisted Annealing of Amorphous Oxide Tunnel Junctions: Results and Discussion

+This behaviour is consistent with the discontinuities observed in Fig.~\ref{Fig:Bias_Schemes}(d) as well as in Fig.~\ref{Fig:ABAAvsTandA} after fewer and fewer pulses (i.e. shorter times) as the temperature is increased.
+The discontinuities could be explained by the hypothesis that the effective temperature of the sample is higher due to the ABAA, and the junction undergoes a phase transition from amorphous to glass, as described in Ref.~\cite{Al2O3GlassTransitionTHashimoto2022} for T$\sim$400$\degree$.

-Further studies including the temperature dependence of this effect are shown in Fig.~\ref{Fig:ABAAvsTandA}.
-We find the rate increases significantly as the temperature is increased from 25 up to 80$\degree$C. The increase is on the order of 2$\times$ every 10$\degree$C, consistent with that expected from an Arrhenius law.
-On the other hand, the size dependence (not shown) is flat over more than an order of magnitude, indicating that the mechanism is not due to the perimeter or other side effects.
-This points to local effects such as reordering and increased coordination of the atoms in the barrier, leading to changes in the effective barrier height as atoms reach a more stable configuration or interfacial modifications such as smoothing or thickening of the barrier.
+The temperature dependence of the ABAA from Fig.~\ref{Fig:ABAAvsTandA} also shows that the rate of resistance enhancement increases significantly as the temperature goes up.
+The increase is on the order of 2$\times$ every 10$\degree$C, consistent with that expected from an Arrhenius law.
+The ABAA effect was observed on all of the junctions in this study, with suppressed response observed from devices that had previously been heated above room temperature.
+Moreover, the size dependence (shown in \change Supplementary Note 1 and Figure 1\stopchange) has relatively small correction over nearly an order of magnitude in area, indicating that the mechanism is likely not due to the perimeter or other edge effects such as diffusion and/or surface migration.
+Rather, this points to local effects such as reordering and increased coordination of the atoms inside the barrier.
+This can lead to changes in the effective barrier height as atoms reach a more stable configuration \cite{AlOxJunctionsLordiAPL2020}.
 Furthermore, since the data was taken at constant voltage, we infer that it is not a current-driven diffusion effect.
-This has more practical implications from the perspective of SQUID-based devices, such as sensors and tunable qubits, because these devices are typically made using two parallel circuits with junctions that may or may not be the same size.
-Finally, we note that the resistance jumps are also evident in the 25, 40, and 60$\degree$C data.
+These data \change hold \stopchange significant implications from the perspective of SQUID-based devices, such as sensors and tunable qubits, because these devices are typically made using two parallel junctions that may or may not be the same size.